 The Center for Family Health recognizes that its patients often need extra help on their road to good health.
 To make the path as smooth as possible, the Center offers many helping hands, available for free or little cost.
 All support services are available 8 a.m. to 5 p.m.
 Monday through Friday.

-Therapists: In addition to health coaches, the Center has traditional therapists who can see individual patients, families or groups to address such concerns as anxiety, depression or trauma.
+In addition to health coaches, the Center has therapists who provide traditional counseling and therapy services.
+They can see individual patients, families or groups to address such concerns as anxiety, depression or trauma.
 Several support groups are offered.

 All support groups meet at the Center’s main facility at 505 N. Jackson St., Jackson, MI 49201.
 Call (517) 748-5500 for meeting days and times.
 All groups meet on the 2nd floor in Patient Education.